Testura/Testura.Android.PageObjectCreator/README.md

 Testura.Android.PageObjectCreator is a tool to:

+- Dump the UI hierarchy
-- Inspect the UI hierarchy of your Android device.
+- Inspect all nodes inside the UI both visually and through a simple hierarchy tree view
-- Create page objects that can be used with the Testura.Android automation framework.
+- Select nodes and decide how we should grab them in our framework later (by using text, id, class, etc)
-- Generate all code for the page objects.
+- Generate code for the page object (will generate class, constructor and all required fields).
+- See the activity and package name for a view/application

 ![Testura Logo](http://www.testura.net/Content/Images/PageObject/Testura3.Png)